loopj/aiovantage/docs/hc_service.md

 ## Authentication

-If authentication is enabled on the controller, you must authenticate before making further requests by calling `LOGIN username, password`.
+If authentication is enabled on the controller, you must authenticate before making further requests by calling `LOGIN <username> <password>`.

 ## Making Requests